canonical/is-charms-contributing-guide/README.md

 The structure of the contribution guide is:

+* Each line is limited to 80 characters for readability
+* The content index is sorted alphabetically to facilitate quickly looking up a standard
-* a heading to aggregate similar standards,
+* Optionally, headings can be used to aggregate similar standards
-* followed by one or more standards of the form:
+* Standards should be grouped together with similar standards for readability, which means in the body standards do not have to be sorted alphabetically
+* Each standard has the structure:
   * a heading with a name of the standard,
   * a description of the problem it intends to address,
   * the standard and